Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 If you are looking to bring your parents to the U.S., then we can help you make the process easy and fast.
 Start your family’s green card journey now!

-After you have filed Form I-130 for each parent—one form for mother and one for father—you submit the petition filing fee of $535.
+After you have filed Form I-130 for each parent—one form for the mother and one for the father—you submit the petition filing fee of $625.
 This fee cannot be waived and it is non-refundable, even if USCIS takes action on the petition.
 You can pay for the fee by personal check, cashier’s check, and money order.
 For credit card payments, a separate Form G-1450 must be submitted in your application.
-It is crucial to learn about the fees associated with filing parent green card.
-Also note that according to USCIS, “The filing or approval of this petition does not give your relative any immigration status or benefit.”
-Comparatively speaking, the process for siblings of U.S. citizens to get green cards is 14-16 years (depending on the home country).
-There are lengthy waits for those from India, Mexico, and the Philippines.

-**There are no green card annual limits for spouses, parents and minor children.
+**There are no green card annual limits for spouses, parents, and minor children.

 Simple and Fast Parent Green Cards Start